-Located a short pace west on scenic Highway 20 from Williams Lake, Puntzi Lake is a remote body of water, ringed with great lodging options like Kokanee Bay Fishing Resort and Barney’s Lakeside Resort.
+Located a short pace west on scenic Highway 20 from Williams Lake, Puntzi Lake is a remote body of water, ringed with great lodging options like Kokanee Bay Fishing Resort, Barney’s Lakeside Resort and Woodlands Fishin Resort.
 Puntzi offers excellent Kokanee and rainbow trout fishing, with spinning and trolling noted as productive choices.
 The annual fishing derby, hosted this year from July 6-8, is a top attraction for anglers of all ages to have some fun while cashing in on the lake’s trout population.

 9. Hakai Pass